 How does it work?
 This strategy ensures that your ads stay on top of search results or on the first page.

 How does it work?
 This automated strategy helps you outbid your competitors automatically, thereby making your ads appear above theirs.

 How does it work?
 As the name implies, this strategy helps you get the most number of clicks in a certain budget.

 5 Rules to Keep in Mind while using Smart Bidding

 While smart bidding may appear simple on paper, there are plenty of nuances involved.
 It can get quite complicated.
-Worry not, make use of these strategies and tips so that you can generate more clicks, more sales with your Google Ads without having to spend hours chained to your desk.
+Worry not, make use of these strategies and tips so that you can generate more clicks and more sales with your Google Ads without having to spend hours chained to your desk.

 The best part – these strategies can be implemented right away.